mijp1/castep-docs/docs/tutorials/Optics/Optics_ani.md

 ```
 TASK               : optics

-# Sample the JDOS at 0.01 eV intervals
 JDOS_SPACING       : 0.01

-# Calculate the JDOS up to 60eV about the valence band maximum
 JDOS_MAX_ENERGY    : 60

-# Recalculate the Fermi energy using the new DOS
-# (discasrd the CASTEP efermi)
 EFERMI             : optados

-# Since we're recalculating the Fermi energy we do
-# a DOS calculation first.
-# Sample the DOS at 0.1 eV intervals
 DOS_SPACING        : 0.1

-# The broadening used, (also try linear, or fixed)
 BROADENING         : adaptive # Default

-# The broadening parameter, A, when using adaptive smearing,
-# set by eye to be similar to the linear smearing method
 ADAPTIVE_SMEARING  : 0.4     # Default

-# Specify the geometry to be used in the optics calculation
 OPTICS_GEOM        : tensor     # Default
-# Include additional broadening for the loss function
 OPTICS_LOSSFN_BROADENING : 0.0    # Default
 ```